 Why am I so tired in the morning?
-If you are asking yourself this question every time you wake up, then you might be suffering from atrial fibrillation, panic attacks or sleep apnea.
+Do you ask yourself this question every time you wake up?
+Is your heart racing?
+Then you might be suffering from atrial fibrillation, panic attacks or sleep apnea.

 These are common disorders that cause sleep issues as a result of a pounding heart.
 If you are suffering from shortness of breath or increased heart palpitations, it may disrupt your sleep patterns, leaving you feeling tired when you wake up.

 Sometimes a pounding heart can be harmless if it occurs occasionally.
 However, if you are always waking up with your heart racing, it could indicate something more serious, so it’s important to seek medical advice.
 Your doctor may carry out different tests, including heart monitoring, to determine the causes of your condition.

 This is a medical condition that is characterised by a shortage of oxygen while sleeping at night.
 It happens when upper respiratory muscles relax, resulting in your throat becoming blocked or narrower than normal.
 Hence, your body will get less oxygen – this may also result in reduced blood pressure.

 As a result of these breathing issues, you may find yourself waking up suddenly with your heart pounding.
 If you are obese, it’s a good idea to try to lose some weight to relieve the symptoms of sleep apnea.

 However, the best treatment for sleep apnea is CPAP or Continuous Positive Airway Pressure treatment, a machine you can use at home.

 If you find yourself waking up with your heart racing, you may be suffering from panic attacks.
 There are certain medical conditions like hyperthyroidism and hypoglycemia that can cause panic attacks.